Last Updated on August 5, 2022

 If you’re not tech-savvy, this will be even more important because some of these devices can get complicated.

-Consider the type of screen you want as well.
-Most fish finders offer a color display because it’s easier to see contours that way.
 If they have a backlight or glare adjustment, that’s an added bonus too.
 Look for an LCD split-screen display with a high pixel whenever possible.

 Mounting

 If you’re shopping around for a kayak fish finder, mounting will be an important factor.
 Make sure that when you shop, you get all the components you need to mount the device before you wake up to go fishing.
-The worst thing is waking up and realizing that you’re missing something.

 Many fish finders will require you to purchase additional parts and it can seem misleading based on the advertising.
 When you receive the device, check the parts and mount it as soon as possible.